Everything you need to know about Cultivated Meat

 According to the Good Food Institute, cultivated meat is much more sustainable than traditional farming.

-Meat production itself is also a significant contributor to greenhouse gas emissions and the impact of climate change is a major risk factor for global food security.
+Meat production is a significant contributor to greenhouse gas emissions.
+Additionally, the impact of climate change is a major risk factor for global food security.

-Cultivated meat conserves both land and water resources, resulting in meat production that is 60-300% more efficient than current poultry farming and between 2,000-4,000% more efficient than beef farming.
+Cultivated meat addresses these challenges directly by conserving both land and water resources.
+Cultivated meat production is 60-300% more efficient than current poultry farming and 2,000-4,000% more efficient than beef farming.
 Quality control is also much simpler in fermentation than in a field.

 Is cultivated meat healthier than traditionally farmed meat?